rixonmathew/lms_console/README.md

 Things to be incorporated
 =========================
-4) help command should list out all possible commands in the system
-5) Command processor that takes a valid command object and provides the Result object
 6) Validate Search results
 7) Validate results of other commands
-8) Create mock/real service to provide the data for the command
 10) Result formatter that provides formatted output for the console 11)